connkat/taliae/README.md

 The website it deployed on Netlify, and there are no real bells and whistles here.
 Just a cute kid looking to market her business on the internet.
 I purchased this domain for her with the idea that I will pass it off to her when she turns 18 to use as needed as a resume or some weird metaverse reason.

-## State of the Project

-Currently it is an MVP because my niece's birthday is coming up imminently, but as I have more time I will be building out best practices and using this as a test site to try other ideas.